TosbackCgusBridge-Bot/CGUs-versions/Snapfish/Privacy Policy.md

-Online Privacy Statement HP respects your privacy
+Privacy Statement HP respects your privacy

 HP and its subsidiaries respect your privacy.
-This Privacy Statement informs you of our privacy practices and of the choices you can make about the way information about you and your online activity is collected and how that information is used.
+This Privacy Statement informs you of our privacy practices and of the choices you can make about the way information about you, including from your online activity is collected and how that information is used by HP.
 This statement is readily available on our HP.com home page and at the bottom of every HP web page.

-HP was a founding sponsor of the Council of Better Business Bureau's Online Privacy Program and is a BBB Accredited Business.
+HP was a founding sponsor of the Council of Better Business Bureau’s Online Privacy Program and is a BBB Accredited Business.
 HP privacy practices are consistent with the BBB Code of Business Practices and we proudly display the BBB seal.

-In the development of HP's privacy policies and standards, we respect and take into account the major principles and frameworks around the world, including the OECD Guidelines on the Protection of Privacy and Transborder Flows, EU Directive 95/46/EC, APEC Privacy Framework, and the Madrid Resolution on International Privacy Standards.
+In the development of HP’s privacy policies and standards, we respect and take into account the major principles and frameworks around the world, including the OECD Guidelines on the Protection of Privacy and Transborder Flows, EU Directive 95/46/EC, APEC Privacy Framework, and the Madrid Resolution on International Privacy Standards.

 HP complies with the U.S. – E.U.
 Safe Harbor framework and the U.S. - Swiss Safe Harbor framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from European Union member countries and Switzerland.
 HP has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
 To learn more about the Safe Harbor program, and to view HP's certification, please visit http://www.export.gov/safeharbor/. .
-HP has also established a set of binding corporate rules ("BCR"), which have been approved by all Data Protection Regulators in the EEA and Switzerland, effective June 2011.
-The BCRs ensure that personal data of covered individuals in the EEA is adequately protected while being processed by any of HP's global entities.
+HP has also established a set of binding corporate rules (“BCR”), which have been approved by the majority of Data Protection Regulators in the EEA and Switzerland, effective June 2011.
+The BCRs ensure that personal data from the EEA is adequately protected while being processed by any of HP’s global entities.